Up to 35% off Raised Beds

 “Purple Gem” blooms with bright purple flowers.

-Growing to 2-3 feet tall, ‘Purple Gem’ is a very versatile compact rhododendron.
-The flowers on this variety are a bright violet purple that appear anytime from early to mid-spring.
-These pretty flowers are grouped together in small ball shaped trusses.
+Growing to 2-3 feet tall, ‘Purple Gem’ is one of the most versatile dwarf rhododendron varieties.
+The flowers are a bright violet purple that appear anytime from early to mid-spring.
+These pretty flowers are grouped together in small ball-shaped trusses and appear in early to mid spring.

 ‘Towhead’